whamcloud/Online-Help/docs/Graphical_User_Interface_9_0.md

 ![f9.27]

-Breadcrumbs display a path shows you how you arrived at the current page.
+Breadcrumbs display a path, outlining the steps taken to arrive at the current page.
 Breadcrumb navigation is reset when selecting a link from the Menu, or when selecting an item from the Resources tree view pane.

 If you create a cycle, the breadcrumbs will automatically slice up to the current location, preventing an unnecessary build-up of items.
 Another key feature of this feature is that it always has a starting point of reference.
 If you drill down to a target and then refresh the page, the target will now be the only item in the breadcrumb list, because the page will start at that location.